- Assay Kits

 D-Glucose Assay Kit (GOPOD Format)

-This test kit contains high purity reagents for the measurement and analysis of D-glucose in cereal extracts and for use in combination with other Megazyme kits.
+The D-Glucose test kit contains high purity reagents for the measurement and analysis of D-glucose in cereal extracts and for use in combination with other Megazyme kits.

 - All reagents stable for > 12 months after preparation